- Published on

 - Removing the

-ITgroup fromProtected Groupsallowed the tester to reset the password forbb.morganuser.
+ITgroup fromProtected Groupsallowed me to reset the password forbb.morganuser.

 ┌──(kali@kali)-[~/HTB/RustyKey]